 It’s not a way to game the system.
 It’s a way to ensure the right people find your content.
 And don’t sweep wide here.
 I’ve heard people say you should maximize for all areas — quotes, food, DIY, Style, Fashion, etc. However, if none of those areas have your target person, do not keyword for them.
 Be specific and strategic with keywords.

 Let’s say you have a very niche business and you’re looking to target a specific person.
 You want to make sure a mom, early 20s, 3 kids and a job finds your content about being a stay at home mom.
 You would add specific keywords to help her find the articles you know will give her the tools to be effective in her daily life.

 For me, I want to specifically target people interested in Pinterest marketing and management.
 Truth be told, I need to get better at utilizing those keywords in my pin descriptions.
 That will be my action item.

 How to Keyword

-Use simple words that fit within your niche.
-I used to say break it into three parts and add personality, but now that Pinterest has dialed back what you see on descriptions, it’s best to be brief and straight to the point.
+Use simple words that fit into your niche.
+I used to say break it into three parts and add personality, but now that Pinterest has dialed back what you see in descriptions, it’s best to be brief and straight to the point.

 Here’s an example: